zhangbw17/MV_Cases/README.md

 To be more specific, we will go over each example:
 - **long_video_0.** The groundtruth video is long and the shot that corresponds to the target in the query ("walking down a short runway) is relatively short.
 Since the number of input frames is fixed, non-target information in videos tends to dominate the input, making the model fail to parse out the fine movement ("walking" and "short runway") from the groundtruth.
 Eventually, the model returns a similar video that contains "walking" but on a "long runway" (should be a short runway).

 - **long_video_1.** This case is similar to long_video_0.
-The queried object "cushion seat" only gets recognizable in a very short time in the 6th second (unrecognizable due to bad angles and/or occlusions at other times).
-As key information may be deficient in sampled frames, the model can hardly perceive the queried object from the groundtruth video.
+In the groundtruth video, the queried object "cushion seat" only gets recognizable in a very short time in the 6th second (unrecognizable due to bad angles and/or occlusions at other times).
+As key information may be deficient in sampled frames, the model can hardly perceive the queried object from that video.

 - **audio_0.** Audio information is necessary in order to determine whether a woman or a man is speaking.

-- **audio_1:** Though the retrieved result is visually similar to the ground-truth, the contents of the talk do not match that of query text.
-With the help of audio contents (like transcripts from ASR), the results can be corrected.
+- **audio_1.** Though the retrieved result is visually similar to groundtruth, the contents of the talk do not match that of the query text.
+With the help of audio content (like transcripts from ASR), the results can be corrected.